lingyc/app-samples/README.md

 - [ ] Profile Tab
+  - [ ] show list of followers, followings and sessions when they are clicked
   - [ ] disallow photo duplication for uploads
   - [ ] let user update summary
   - [ ] let user create workouts